 The first step is to complete a 4-year undergraduate degree, often with a focus on pre-medical courses such as biology, chemistry, physics, and mathematics.

-Medical school takes 4 years to complete.
+Medical school takes four years to complete.
 The first two years are typically focused on classroom and laboratory instruction, while the final two years involve clinical rotations in various medical specialties.

 After medical school, aspiring primary care physicians must complete a residency program in a primary care specialty such as family medicine, internal medicine, or pediatrics.
-These residency programs generally last 3 years, although some may extend to 4 years.
+These residency programs generally last three years, although some may extend to four years.

 After completing residency, primary care physicians must obtain a medical license to practice in their state.
 They may also choose to become board-certified by passing an exam in their specialty, which can enhance their credentials and career opportunities.
 However, additional fellowship training is not typically required unless they wish to specialize further.